George Brown (inventor)

 George Brown (1650–1730) was a Scottish arithmetician, and inventor of two incomplete mechanical calculating machines now kept at the National Museum of Scotland.
 In 1698 he was granted a patent for his mechanical calculating device.

 He was minister of Stranraer, schoolmaster in Fordyce, Banffshire, and in 1680 schoolmaster at Kilmaurs, Ayrshire.
 He invented a method of teaching the simple rules of arithmetic, which he explained in his Rotula Arithmetica, 1700.
-He wrote other arithmetical works; the last of them, Arithmetica Infinita, was endorsed by John Keill.
+He wrote other arithmetical works; the last of them, Arithmetica Infinitorum, was endorsed by John Keill.